An introduction to the Hadoop ecosystem on Azure HDInsight

 For big data to provide actionable intelligence or insight, you must collect relevant data and ask the right questions.
 You must also make sure the data is accessible, cleaned, analyzed, and then presented in a useful way.
 That's where big data analysis on Hadoop in HDInsight can help.

 HDInsight is a cloud distribution on Microsoft Azure of the rapidly expanding Apache Hadoop technology stack for big data analysis.
-It includes implementations of Apache Spark, HBase, Storm, Pig, Hive, Sqoop, Oozie, Ambari, and so on.
+It includes implementations of Apache Spark, HBase, Kafka, Storm, Pig, Hive, Interactive Hive, Sqoop, Oozie, Ambari, and so on.
 HDInsight also integrates with business intelligence (BI) tools such as Power BI, Excel, SQL Server Analysis Services, and SQL Server Reporting Services.

-Hadoop, HBase, Spark, Storm, and customized clusters
+Hadoop, HBase, Spark, Kafka, Interactive Hive, Storm, customized, and other clusters

-- Hadoop: Provides reliable data storage with HDFS, and a simple MapReduce programming model to process and analyze data in parallel.
+- Apache Hadoop: Provides reliable data storage with HDFS, and a simple MapReduce programming model to process and analyze data in parallel.

 - Apache Spark: A parallel processing framework that supports in-memory processing to boost the performance of big-data analysis applications, Spark works for SQL, streaming data, and machine learning.
 See Overview: What is Apache Spark in HDInsight?

-- HBase: A NoSQL database built on Hadoop that provides random access and strong consistency for large amounts of unstructured and semi-structured data - potentially billions of rows times millions of columns.
+- Apache HBase: A NoSQL database built on Hadoop that provides random access and strong consistency for large amounts of unstructured and semi-structured data - potentially billions of rows times millions of columns.
 See Overview of HBase on HDInsight.

 - Apache Storm: A distributed, real-time computation system for processing large streams of data fast.
 Storm is offered as a managed cluster in HDInsight.
 See Analyze real-time sensor data using Storm and Hadoop.